msg-CareerPaths/spring-training/README.md

  - [Strategy Design Pattern](https://en.wikipedia.org/wiki/Strategy_pattern)

 Online Shop:
+ > Create a simple API for exposing the products and product categories:
+ >
+ > - Define a DTO (data transfer object) POJO which combines the properties from a product and its respective category.
+ > - Create a service class which uses the repositories in order to: create, update, delete, read by ID and read all the product (as DTO instances).
+ > - Build a REST Controller which uses this service.
+ >
  > Create a service class that handles the creation of orders.
 The following constraints apply:
  >
  > - You get a single java object as input.
 This object will contain the order timestamp, the delivery address and a list of products (product ID and quantity) contained in the order.